deep-rnd/restful-http/_posts/2020-06-28-royfielding_dissertation_chapter5.md

   * Naturally, the quality of an identifier is often proportional to the amount of money spent to retain its validity, which leads to broken links as ephemeral (or poorly supported) information moves or disappears over time.

 #### Representation
+* Actions are performed on resources using representations of the resource.
+*

 ### Connectors